huzell/factually/README.md

 1. Go to Seeker
 2. Select your subject/source
-3. Filter out what you're looking for
-(4. Flip between various charts for that data)
+3. Filter out what you're looking for and flip between various charts for that data